Equivariant Polynomial Functional Networks: Introduction

-\paragraph{Organization.} After recalling some related works in Section~\ref{sec:related_work}, we reformulate the definitions of weight spaces for MLPs and CNNs, as well as the action of monomial matrix groups on these weight spaces.
+\paragraph{Organization.} We reformulate the definitions of weight spaces for MLPs and CNNs, as well as the action of monomial matrix groups on these weight spaces.
 In Section~\ref{sec:equivariant_net}, we construct polynomial equivariant and invariant layers, which serve as the main building blocks for our MAGEP-NFNs.
 Several experiments are conducted in Section~\ref{sec:experimental_results} to verify the applicability and efficiency of our models in comparison with previous ones in the literature.
+Some related works will be recalled in Section~\ref{sec:related_work}.
 The paper concludes with a summary in Section~\ref{sec:conclusion}.